 In a saucepan, stir together 100g of cracked freekeh, 500ml water, and 1 tsp salt (or a stock cube).
 Bring to the boil.
 Reduce heat and simmer for 15 mins.
 Drain and stir a little butter or olive oil through the cooked freekeh.
 Serve hot, or allow to cool for cold dishes.

 Freekeh is a good complement to the Cookbook Set: Jerusalem, which includes Ottolenghi's Jerusalem cookbook and some great recipes for freekeh.

-Ingredients: Roasted wheat.
-Contains gluten.
+Ingredients: Roasted wheat grain.
 May contain traces of peanuts, soy beans, nuts, sesame & sulphur dioxide.